 The Community Engagement Team (CET) in my town of Cambridge, Vermont, presented its report to the selectboard at the board’s regular meeting on November 20.
-The CET’s report is on the town’s website here.
+Click here to read the CET’s report.

 In this post, I review the CET’s mission and how they went about their work.